Editor’s note: Updated in 2018 with additional resources.

 6. Meditate on the train.

-You can download one of my guided meditations and listen to them on the subway or in your car (with your eyes open).
-Get my free manifesting meditations here, and explore all my meditation albums here.
-If you want video guidance and would like to try out Kundalini meditation click here for my Miracles Now meditation videos.
+You can download one of my guided meditations and listen to them on the subway, on the bus or in your car while you’re safely parked.
+Get my free manifesting meditations and explore all my meditation albums.
+If you want to release romantic illusions and attract love into your life, my MediDating album is especially awesome!

 During your commute it’s helpful to repeat a mantra to yourself as you inhale and exhale.